fwhatley/fw-jira-ticket/README.md

 node createTicket.js
 ```

-> **Note:** By default, ticket creation is commented out for safety.
-Uncomment the relevant line in `createTicket.js` to enable ticket creation.

 ## Development Notes
 - The project uses `.nvmrc` to specify the Node.js version.
 Run `nvm use` to switch to the correct version.
 - The following files are ignored by Git for security and privacy: